 Here is how we define the customer base we are looking to work with for the different projects we’re on.
-It entails a first segmentation of the user base, a more refined profiling of the user base and lastly, a really detailed one.
+It entails a first segmentation of the user base, a more refined profiling of the user base, and lastly, a really detailed profiling.
 These are the three stages to go through:

 - User segment

 Simply dipping your toes into the waters of your chosen market won’t do.
 Carefully analyzing who your target customers are will make for a beautiful, and most of all useful, market segmentation.

 This business process entails dividing a large, homogenous market into clearly defined and identifiable subdivisions.
 It’s what we call customer segments, consisting of people with similar needs, wants, or other demand characteristics.
 This market breakdown will enable you to choose the customer segments that your company is best equipped to serve, thus investing your marketing efforts wisely.
 You’ll be looking at a clearly identifiable and measurable customer base, that is accessible for you and that is more likely to respond to your communication (and selling) efforts.

 There are four criteria you need to consider when doing a market segmentation.
 You’ll differentiate your preferred customer segment from a behavioral, demographic, psychographic, or geographical point of view.
 It is up to you to pick the strategy that is best suited to your business.

 While remembering that a target customer is still under no obligation to buy your product or engage with your service in any way, targeting a specific customer base is a smart business move.
 Actually, scratch that – it’s a crucial business move.
 Let’s see how profiling the user might work like.